-Fifth, the practical challenge for regulators is how to interact with stakeholders at scale, rather than just talking to a handful of big firms.
+5. The practical challenge for regulators is how to interact with stakeholders at scale, rather than just talking to a handful of big firms.
 Here there are interesting experiments that try to involve many more people, who can be engaged in shaping regulations around emerging industries – like vTaiwan run by the Taiwanese parliament (and described in the recent Nesta study on digital democracy).

 The growing field of digital democracy is becoming much more sophisticated in understanding how deliberations can be inclusive, structured and staged to ensure better grasp of the issues, to prevent capture by powerful interests, and to ensure both better diagnosis and prescription.

-Sixth, simplicity may not be the holy grail any more.
+6. Simplicity may not be the holy grail any more.
 For decades, it has been assumed that good regulation should be as simple as possible.
 In the 1990s and 2000s, various governments (the Netherlands, for example) set quantitative targets for cutting the volume of regulation which was seen only as a burden on SMEs.

 The UK Better Regulation Executive adopted a ‘one in two out’ rule for similar reasons.
 But the anticipatory regulation logic may point in the opposite direction, towards more complexity – ideally with simple principles but flexibility to devise sufficiently detailed regulations to enable new models to emerge.

-Seventh, like any form of regulation, anticipatory regulations cannot avoid politics.
+7. Like any form of regulation, anticipatory regulations cannot avoid politics.

-There is no pure rational calculus for deciding how a new industry should develop, or how a new technology should be used.
+There is no pure rational calculus for deciding how a new industry should develop, or how a new technology should be used

 Instead many factors intersect – economics, ethics, politics (as I set out in more detail in my recent paper on good and bad innovation).
 Problems are bound to arise if any of these are ignored and regulation is seen only through a technocratic lens.